Buying Guides By Mason Clark March 31, 2026 8 min read

 🛞 What “performance tire for daily driving” really means

-• Wet grip and braking (not just dry cornering)
+• Wet grip and braking, not just dry cornering.

-• Noise and comfort control for commuting
+• Noise and comfort control for commuting and highway miles.

-• Tread life that makes sense financially
+• Tread life that makes sense for your budget and driving style.

 Quick pick: all-season vs summer